Heading to Mandurah anytime soon?

 The Hummingbird Plant Based

-Mandurah’s first exclusive plant-based café is conveniently located next door to its sister café, The Hummingbird Waterside Café.
+The Hummingbird Plant Based, Mandurah’s first exclusive plant-based café, is conveniently located next door to its sister café, The Hummingbird Waterside Café.
 Their all-day vegan and the gluten-free menu includes a ‘smoked salmon’ on rosti, chai panna cotta granola and Buffalo ‘chicken’ tacos.

 Owner and chef Carly has also recently introduced flexible dining between their 2 venues.
 Vegans can enjoy a meal with friends and family without being frustrated there’s nothing on the menu for them.
 Order a meal off the plant based menu and they’ll bring it over to you at The Hummingbird.